-- Information on medical history, geographical and environmental factors may be suggestive for a particular causative agent of CAP, but this is neither sensitive nor specific enough to guide antibiotic therapy. - 6.
-In case of aspiration pneumonia, anaerobes and Enterobacteriaceae are recommended to be covered by initial antibiotic therapy. - 7.
-CAP caused by S. aureus is often preceded by influenza virus infection; however the incidence of a S. aureus pneumonia is very low in patients with non-severe CAP.
-In non-severe CAP it is therefore not recommended that S. aureus be covered by the empiric antibiotic regimen. - 8.
-It is not recommended to cover H. influenzae and M. catarrhalis in the initial treatment of CAP in patients with COPD.
-An exception is bronchopneumonia, in which case it is advised to cover H. influenzae by empirical antibiotic therapy. - 9.
-P. aeruginosa should be considered in patients with severe structural lung disease and CAP. - 10.
-Penicillin resistance of S. pneumoniae should be considered in patients with CAP and recent stay in countries with a high prevalence of penicillin-resistant pneumoccoci. - 11.
+- 4. Information on medical history, geographical and environmental factors may be suggestive for a particular causative agent of CAP, but this is neither sensitive nor specific enough to guide antibiotic therapy. - 5.
+In case of aspiration pneumonia, anaerobes and Enterobacteriaceae are recommended to be covered by initial antibiotic therapy. - 6.
+CAP caused by S. aureus is often preceded by influenza virus infection; however, the incidence of a S. aureus pneumonia is very low in patients with non-severe CAP.
+In non-severe CAP it is therefore not recommended that S. aureus be covered by the empiric antibiotic regimen.
+For patients admitted to the ICU in the influenza season, coverage for S. aureus is recommended. - 7.
+It is in general not recommended to cover H. influenzae and M. catarrhalis in the initial treatment of CAP in patients with COPD. - 8.
+P. aeruginosa should be considered in patients with severe structural lung disease and CAP.

+- 9. Penicillin resistance of S. pneumoniae should be considered in patients with CAP who recently stayed in a country with a high prevalence of penicillin-resistant pneumoccoci. - 10.
 Legionella infection should be considered in patients with CAP who have recently travelled abroad.